SigmaHQ/sigma-specification/Sigma_meta_rules.md

 defines field name aliases that are applied to correlated Sigma rules.
 The defined aliases can then be defined in `group-by` and allows aggregation across different fields in different event types.

-Well wath about :
-"All rules in a file, basic event rules as well as correlations, might contain an additional attribute generate.
-If this is set to true, the rule will generate a query, even if it is referred by other correlations, which would normally cause that the rule wouldn’t generate a separate query."

 ### Correlation Types

 The following correlation types are defined.